Visit Apalachicola, Port St. Joe, St. George Island, Carrabelle and Eastpoint

-For typical Florida vacation plans (boating, fishing) to something different (historical architecture, oyster harvesting), check out these small towns and islands.
+For typical Florida vacation plans (boating, fishing) and for something different (historical architecture), check out these small towns and islands.

-Today, oysters are more synonymous with Apalachicola than cotton.
-The waters of Apalachicola Bay, where the river flushes into the sea, make oysters happy as, well, clams.
-Apalachicola's fast-growing oysters have a reputation for their briny, mellow taste and succulence.
-Learn more about the ecology of the bay at the Apalachicola National Estuarine Research Reserve waterfront education center, home to exhibits on local flora and fauna, an aviary, and giant live fish tanks.
+Learn more about the ecology of the Apalachicola Bay at the Apalachicola National Estuarine Research Reserve waterfront education center, home to exhibits on local flora and fauna, an aviary, and giant live fish tanks.

 From Eastpoint, one can reach 28-mile-long, off-the-beaten-path St. George Island via bridge.
 Here begins the renowned blinding-white, dunes-piled sand beaches of Northwest Florida.
 An intimate inn and rental homes along the beach accommodate vacationers to the skinny island.